Author: Ameeba

 Conceptual Example Code

-Here’s an illustrative example of how an attacker might exploit this vulnerability using a malicious HTTP request:
+Here’s a conceptual example of how an attacker might exploit this vulnerability, using a malicious HTTP POST request:

 Host: target.example.com